 We ask projects to publish their fundraising goals and stretch goals.
 If they have not done so, please ask them for that information in the Q & A section.

 Questions from philanthropic funders

 You can use the platform like any other donor to find great, new funding opportunities.

 But we also have a special function for you: You can basically rent our top donors by offering regranting budgets to them.
 Those serve the dual purpose that (1) you’ll get top grantmaker talent for free, maybe even top grantmaker talent whose networks are relatively uncorrelated with yours, and (2) by announcing such a prize, you create an incentive for prospective top donors to show up and try to prove their mettle.

-If that sounds interesting to you, please get in touch, e.g., through the Intercom button to the lower right or via [email protected]
+If that sounds interesting to you, please get in touch, e.g., through the support button to the lower right or via [email protected].

 We’ve termed this problem the “Retrofunder’s Dilemma.”
 It’s easy to imagine a world in which there are several funders – just too many for them all to be really chummy with each other – who all insist on extremely niche scoring rules to make sure that they don’t reward any donations to good deeds that anyone else might reward too.
 But that would leave exactly the most uncontroversially good deeds unrewarded.

 We’re far from this being a problem for our rewarding, alias retrofunding, at all and even farther from it becoming a greater problem for retrofunding than it is already for prospective funding.
 But if it becomes a problem, the abovelinked article lists three remedies that funders can implement and four that charity entrepreneurs can implement.
 Or that we can implement for them to establish coordination.